 • The suspended task must be able to resume its execution later.
-The state of the processor thus has to be saved when the task is suspended.
+The state of the processor thus has to be saved when the task becomes non running.

-The kernel memory maintains for each non-dormant process a context storage area for this purpose.
+The kernel memory maintains for each process a context storage area for this purpose.